eskur/ttrpg-public/cypher/homebrew.md

 - Spot all the traps, and get an advantage (an asset on a future task for example).

 ### Bargains with the Outside (Partial success & Converting failures)
 You make a bargain with the Outside.
 They will help you succeed where you would have failed, for a price.
 If you fail a task by one difficulty step, you can accept a GM intrusion for no SP to succeed at the task.
-If you refuse this intrusion, you must pay 2SP.
+If you refuse this intrusion, pay 2SP.

 Narrate how you narrowly snatch victory from the jaws of defeat.
 What happens that is unexpected?

 #### Example

-Falnor (played by Jake) is adventuring with Alice, and they come across an ancient Numenera installation.
-Falnor tries to figure out what its purpose is, how it works, and why it isn't operational.
+Falnor (played by Jake) is adventuring with Neva in a desert.
+They come across an ancient tower making a low humming noise.
+Around it are dead trees and a dried up riverbed.

-The GM assigns a task difficulty of 6.
-Jake rolls a 15, which passes difficulty 5.
-Falnor can tell he is close, but can't quite figure out how the installation works.
-He decides to bargain with the outside, and Jake accepts a GM intrusion for no SP.

-The GM and Jake decide that a good intrusion would be for the installation to be missing some key parts.

-Falnor succeeds in discovering the purpose of the installation, it is a weather control spire.
-However, it is missing parts, and it is going to try to start up soon.
-If it starts without those parts, the valley the tower is in will enter an ice age.
+**Falnor**: I go over to the tower and investigate.
+Can I figure out what it does, and how it works?

+**GM**: I'm going to call that a difficulty 6 Numenera Understanding task, go for it.

+*Jake rolls a 15, which passes difficulty 5.
+Almost!*

+**GM**: You can tell you are close.
+The design appears highly advanced.
+You can see there are some sections with power, and others that are dark.
+Would you like to Bargain with the Outside?

+**Jake**: Yeah, I want to figure this out.
+What's the bargain?

+**GM**: I think the machine is missing some key parts.
+It is trying to start up again, and if it gets far enough in the start up sequence without those parts something catastrophic will happen.
+Got any ideas for that?

+**Jake**: Maybe it activates is a burst?
+All the power gets consumed in one go, and the machine is fried.

+**GM**: I like it.
+So how does Falnor figure out how the machine works?

+**Falnor**: As I'm poking around the panels on the machine I see a button with a familiar word.
+I push it, the interface changes, and I can read it now.
+What can I see on the status display?

+**GM**: The tower seems to be a weather control device.
+It used to maintain the area around it as an oasis.
+You can tell it is trying to start up again, and the power limiter is missing.
+If you wait too long it will go haywire.
+At the top right of the screen there a progress bar that reads "STARTUP 73%, ESTIMATED TIME REMAINING: 24 MINUTES".

+**GM**: What do you do?

 Also see [House Rule: Succeed at Cost](https://old.reddit.com/r/numenera/comments/2tcll4/house_rule_succeed_at_cost/) and [Interesting Failures](https://d20.rs/2019/04/15/interesting-failures/)